 Michael’s continuing support for Unicef

-In June 2014, Michael again took part in Soccer Aid 5 by captaining the 'Rest of the World' team, which he led to victory over England.
-Michael's victory on the field led to the most successful Soccer Aid to date, with over £5.3 million raised for children.
+Michael Sheen is one of Unicef’s Soccer Aid stars, most recently captaining the “Rest of the World” team in Soccer Aid 5 earlier this year, which he led to victory over England.
+Michael’s victory on the field led to the most successful Soccer Aid to date, with over £5.3 million raised for children.

 In March 2015 Michael travelled to Guatemala where, as part of the Children in Danger campaign, he highlighted the need for a target on violence against children in the new Sustainable Development Goals.
 On his return Michael undertook a variety of media including a personal diary for The Telegraph.
 Michael also spoke about his visit with Deputy Prime Minister Nick Clegg, Labour Leader Ed Miliband and Justine Greening, UK Secretary of State for International Development.